shamanec/GADS/README.md

 ## Features
 ### Hub features
 1. Authentication
    a.
-Log in, session expiry
+Login, session expiry
    b.
 Add users (for admins)
 2. Devices control (most of interaction is wrapped around Appium APIs)
 - Basic functionalities - Home, Lock, Unlock, Type text
 - Basic remote control - tap, swipe, touch&hold
 - Take high quality screenshots
 - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
-- Appium session refresh mechanism if a session timed out or was closed

 **NB** The hub is just that - a hub, to actually have devices you need to run a provider as well.

 ### Provider features
-* Straightforward common dependencies setup
+* Straightforward dependencies setup
 * Automatic provisioning when devices are connected
     * Dependencies automatically installed on devices
     * Appium server set up and started for each device